© 2026 WGLT

 The Documentation Project presented an informational meeting on the effects of Trump administration funding cuts Tuesday at Heartland Community College.

 The event was sponsored by the McLean County League of Women Voters, a non-partisan political group.
-Michael Doherty, an independent consultant with the project, spoke about the impacts that Trump’s tariff policies are having on Central Illinois farmers, who he said have seen three consecutive years of negative returns on cash-rented acreage.
+Michael Doherty, an agriculture consultant, spoke about the impacts that Trump’s tariff policies are having on Central Illinois farmers.
+He said farmers have seen three consecutive years of negative returns on cash-rented acreage, which included the final two years under the Biden administration.

-Doherty said it shows the return from harvesting farmland is not keeping up with the cost to rent land and purchase equipment.
+Doherty said the return from harvesting farmland is not keeping up with the cost to rent land and purchase equipment.
+He added though that farm net income improved slightly in 2025 from the previous two years.

 The Documentation Project is a new citizens group working to document the totality of cuts to various funding sources for McLean County programs — and the impact on people served by those programs — during President Trump's second term.